-I am a provider for Aetna, United Behavioral Healthcare/Optum Healthcare, and United EAP.
+I am a provider for Aetna.
 I can assist you with filing out–of-network insurance claims.
 As of May 2016, I will no longer plan to be a provider for United/Optum/UMR because of their refusal to pay several of my clients’ claims and also their refusal to increase my provider rates after being with them since 2004.
 The amount of paperwork involved to be a provider with them does not warrant the low rates they pay providers.
 I am currently looking into becoming an in network provider with BCBS of Texas again, but the process usually takes about 6 months or longer.
 I am an approved out-of-network provider with BCBS Texas.
-I have a billing person who assists me with filing out-of-network claims.

 | No extra fees for case consults & treatment updates with Client’s other providers, no out-of-network form fee.